josephluck/internote/ui/README.md

 ### Dependencies

 It's imperative that any dependencies added to the project (unless the dependency is used in the lambda files) are added as development dependencies.
+This is because the lambdas we create for each page are (nearly) 0 dependency and thus, most node_modules do not need to be bundled up with the lambda.

 ### Next